xarsh/leaves-doc-website/views/_doc.md

 It translates the default locale at `/`, and the other locales at `/LANG/`.

-Locales are generated automatically, from all the files matching `locales/LANG.yml`.
+Translated files are generated automatically, from all the files matching `locales/LANG.yml`.

 Here is a short example